 You can find a variety of free things to do around town if you know where to look.
 While local event centers, malls, and museums are a great first place to look, that’s not the only way to find hometown excitement.
 Join your local Facebook group to stay in touch with the news around town and any free activities.
 These community attractions and events are there for you to enjoy, so make the most of them.

 5. Back to Nature

 Finally, the best free activity is as back to basics as it gets.
 Hiking, camping, and enjoying local parks are all free (or mostly free!) activities that are perfect for quality family time.
 Teaching kids to spend time in nature is something many are forgetting to do in the digital age.
 Today, children spend half the time playing outside as their parents did growing up.

 Show your kids all that the great outdoors has to offer!
 In Australia, we’re blessed with many natural wonders we should take more advantage of.
 From the beach to the Outback, there is so much to see.
 Take a break from the hustle of everyday life.
 Your kids will thank you.

 Family time is becoming more obsolete today than ever before.
 With so much pressure to buy more and more, it’s easy to fall into a spiral of debt in your attempt to keep up with what everyone else seems to have.
 We all need to remember what really matters.
 Your time spent with your family will mean more to you in a year from now than the money you spent on gifts.

 Are you ready to put your family first by budgeting your time and money effectively?
-Debt Busters has been working with Australians for over a decade, and we know it’s possible to reclaim your financial future.
+Debt Busters has been working with Australians for over 15 years, and we know it’s possible to reclaim your financial future.
 Click to learn more about building a budget that works for your family.